GoodCartel/Land/README.md

 They are not real legal contracts, but they have the power to force their programmed behaviour in a transparent manner.
 And that is their superpower: everyone can see what a contract does and knows that its behaviour is guaranteed forever.

 ### How smart contracts work

+Smart contracts are self-executing programs that run on a blockchain network.
+They are designed to automatically enforce the terms of an agreement between two parties, without requiring the intervention of a third party such as a lawyer or an escrow agent.

+Smart contracts work by using computer code to define the rules and conditions of an agreement.
+Once the code is deployed on the blockchain network, it becomes immutable and transparent, and all parties can verify that the contract will execute exactly as written.

+When two parties agree to use a smart contract, they typically define the terms of their agreement in natural language, such as the delivery of goods or the payment of funds.
+The smart contract developer then translates these terms into code, using a programming language that is compatible with the blockchain network.

+Once the code is deployed on the blockchain, it becomes a permanent record of the agreement, and it can be executed automatically when certain conditions are met.
+For example, a smart contract that governs the sale of a product might release the funds to the seller once the product has been delivered to the buyer and the buyer has confirmed receipt.

+Smart contracts are highly secure because they run on a decentralized network, and they are resistant to fraud or tampering.
+They are also highly efficient, because they can execute automatically without the need for intermediaries or manual intervention.

 ### Benefits of smart contracts

+The benefits of smart contracts include:

+1. Efficiency: Smart contracts automate the execution of agreements, reducing the need for intermediaries and manual processes, which saves time and money.

+2. Transparency: Smart contracts are transparent and immutable, providing a permanent record of the agreement that can be accessed and verified by all parties.

+3. Security: Smart contracts are highly secure because they run on a decentralized blockchain network, making them resistant to fraud or tampering.

+4. Trust: Smart contracts eliminate the need for intermediaries and increase trust between parties by ensuring that the terms of the agreement are executed exactly as written.

+5. Cost savings: Smart contracts reduce the costs associated with intermediaries and manual processes, making them a cost-effective alternative to traditional agreements.

+6. Accessibility: Smart contracts are accessible to anyone with an internet connection, making them a global solution for conducting business transactions.

 ### Applications of smart contracts

+There are many use cases and applications of smart contracts across various industries.
+Here are some of the best examples:

+1. Supply Chain Management: Smart contracts can help automate and streamline supply chain processes by tracking and verifying the movement of goods, reducing the risk of fraud and errors.

+2. Real Estate: Smart contracts can be used to automate the process of buying, selling, and renting real estate, reducing the need for intermediaries and increasing efficiency and transparency.

+3. Finance and Banking: Smart contracts can automate financial transactions such as loans, insurance, and trading, reducing the need for intermediaries and improving efficiency, transparency, and security.

+4. Healthcare: Smart contracts can help automate and secure medical data sharing, improving patient privacy and data security.

+5. Intellectual Property: Smart contracts can be used to manage and protect intellectual property, such as patents and copyrights, by automating the licensing and payment process.

+6. Government: Smart contracts can be used in voting systems, identity verification, and other government processes to increase transparency, security, and efficiency.

+7. Gaming and Sports: Smart contracts can be used to create transparent and secure gaming and sports betting platforms, reducing the risk of fraud and ensuring fair play.

 ## 2. Introduction to Solidity and the Ethereum Virtual Machine (EVM) environment

 ### What is Solidity

+Solidity is the original programming language for developing smart contracts for the Ethereum ecosystem.
+It has been inspired by JavaScript, so its syntax should look somewhat familiar.

+Solidity is a high-level language and has lots of features familiar from other high-level languages.
+But since it is also a language for writing blockchain smart contracts, it has some unique extra features.

+Before a Solidity contract can be used in a real blockchain environment, it needs to be compiled into a bytecode version.

 #### Why introduce Solidity